Jury still out on ECB bond purchase plan - Honohan

 Direct Line Insurance Group Plc , Britain's largest motor insurer, said it expected profit before tax to fall due to a change in the discount rate.

-LONDON The jury is still out on whether the bond purchase plan that the European Central Bank adopted two years ago has been a lasting success, ECB Governing Council member Patrick Honohan said on Tuesday.
+LONDON The jury is still out on whether the European Central Bank's bond purchase plan, the Securities Markets Programme (SMP), has been a lasting success, ECB Governing Council member Patrick Honohan said on Tuesday.

-The ECB's Securities Markets Programme (SMP) has, as of last week, been kept in hibernation for eight weeks in a row but is attracting renewed attention as Greek and French elections and worries about Spanish banks stoke tensions.

-Giving a critical assessment of the plan, Honohan said that while it was implemented promptly, the SMP "cannot be said by any means" to have eliminated cross-country variations in market interest rates that make it harder for monetary policy decisions to have the desired effect throughout the euro zone's economy.

 "The jury is still out on whether the policy has been a lasting success, and there are of course different views on what it could have been expected to achieve long term."

-There is a growing expectation in financial markets that the ECB will have to ride to the rescue again with Spain under intense pressure, though ECB President Mario Draghi said last week that it is up to governments to bring their own financing costs under control.

-In addition to the currently dormant bond-buying plan, the ECB's crisis measures have included twin three-year funding operations that have pumped over 1 trillion euros into the financial system in recent months, smoothing debt issuance for euro zone members.

-Honohan said the scheme of offering banks the low-interest loans, known as LTROs, corrected a market misapprehension that the bank was indifferent to or hadn't grasped the existential worries that were prevalent in the market.
+Honohan added that the ECB's scheme of offering banks three-year, low-interest loans, known as the LTRO, corrected a market misapprehension that the bank was indifferent to or hadn't grasped the existential worries that were prevalent in the market.

-He said that while it had not brought, for example, Irish sovereign spreads below the levels that triggered its bailout 18 months ago, the favourable signalling function of the "trouble-free" LTRO announcement had reassured and stabilised markets.

-On the Irish economy, Honohan said the issue he was most concerned about was residential mortgages and that the central bank wanted to see lenders to more to manage significant losses.

 Direct Line Insurance Group Plc , Britain's largest motor insurer, said it expected profit before tax to fall due to a change in the discount rate.